FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contract_parser.md

 byte[] encodeMethodByIdFromString(String ABI, byte[] methodId, List<String> params);
 ```

-The following takes' encodeMethod 'as an example to illustrate the use of methods, other interfaces use similar methods.。
+The following takes' encodeMethod 'as an example to illustrate the use of methods, other interfaces use similar methods。

 ```Java
 / / Initialize the SDK